-The Lawyer Assistance Program continues to actively encourage attorneys to seek assistance before their problems negatively affect their practice of law and lead to public harm.
-With an eye to the future, we anticipate continued progress among attorneys who participate in the program.
+The Lawyer Assistance Program continues to actively encourage both applicants to the State Bar and members to seek assistance before their problems negatively affect their practice of law and lead to public harm.
+With an eye to the future, we anticipate continued progress by all who participate in the program.
 In keeping with our mission, we envision their smooth transition into activities that will bolster and support their continued recovery and enhance public protection.

-Philip Belleville, JD, PsyD Chair, LAP Oversight Committee
+Stewart Hsieh, JD Acting Chair, LAP Oversight Committee